timperrett/hashpi/README.md

 ### Software Setup

+These instructions assume you are running *Raspbian Lite*, Jesse or later (this requires [systemd](https://www.freedesktop.org/wiki/Software/systemd/)).
+You can download [Raspbian Lite from here](https://www.raspberrypi.org/downloads/raspbian/), and I would strongly recomend checking out resin.io [Ether](https://etcher.io/) for a quick and convenient way to flash your SD cards from OSX, with the vanilla Raspbian image you are downloading.

 There is a set of initial setup that must be done manually to get the Pi's accessible remotely (and availalbe for automatic provisioning).
 I used the following steps to get the nodes going:

 ```